A Notion of Uniqueness for the Adversarial Bayes Classifier: Main results

 \Cref{thm:exists_regular} is a tool for identifying a representative of each equivalence class of adversarial Bayes classifiers under equivalence up to degeneracy.
 Can one characterize all the members of a specific equivalence class?
 Answering this question requires understanding properties of degenerate sets.

-\begin{theorem} Assume that $d=1$, $\PP\ll\mu$, and let $A$ be an adversarial Bayes classifier. \begin{itemize} \item If some interval $I$ is degenerate for $A$ and $I$ is contained in $\supp \PP$, then $|I|\leq 2\e$. \item Conversely, the connected components of $A$ and $A^C$ of length less than or equal to $2\e$ are contained in a degenerate set. \item A countable union of degenerate sets is degenerate. \item Assume that $\supp \PP$ is an interval and $\PP(\eta\in\{0,1\})=0$.
+\begin{theorem} Assume that $d=1$, $\PP\ll\mu$, $\e>0$ and let $A$ be an adversarial Bayes classifier. \begin{itemize} \item If some interval $I$ is degenerate for $A$ and $I$ is contained in $\supp \PP$, then $|I|\leq 2\e$. \item Conversely, the connected components of $A$ and $A^C$ of length less than or equal to $2\e$ are contained in a degenerate set. \item A countable union of degenerate sets is degenerate. \item Assume that $\supp \PP$ is an interval and $\PP(\eta\in\{0,1\})=0$.
 If $D$ is a degenerate set for $A$, then $D$ must be contained in the degenerate set $\ov{(\supp \PP^\e)^C}\cup \partial A$. \end{itemize} \end{theorem} The first two bullets state that within the support of $\PP$, degenerate intervals must have length at most $2\e$, and conversely a component of size at most $2\e$ must be degenerate.
 The last bullet implies that when $\supp \PP$ is an interval and $\PP(\eta\in \{0,1\})=0$, the equivalence class of an adversarial Bayes classifier $A$ consists of all Borel sets that differ from $A$ by a measurable subset of $\ov{(\supp \PP^\e)^C}\cup \partial A$.
-This result is a helpful tool for identifying sets which are equivalent up to degeneracy in step 3) of the procedure above.
-Both of the assumptions present in this fourth bullet are necessary--- \cref{ex:degenerate} presents a counterexample where $\supp \PP$ is an interval and $\PP(\eta\in \{0,1\})>0$ while \cref{ex:deg_eta_0_1_counterexample} presents a counterexample for which $\PP(\eta\in \{0,1\})=0$ but $\supp \PP$ is not an interval.
+Specifically, under these conditions, $A$ cannot have a degenerate interval contained in $\supp \PP^\e$, see \cref{lemma:degenerate_1d_eta_0_1}--- a helpful observation for identifying sets which are equivalent up to degeneracy in step 3) of the procedure above.
+In contrast, Bayes classifiers with pathological behavior on $\supp \PP$ always exist.
+If $B=\bigcup_{i=m}^M (c_i,d_i)$ is a Bayes classifier, then at least one of $B\cup \QQ$ and $B-\QQ$ is a Bayes classifier that fails to satisfy the definition of regularity in \cref{def:regularity} for $\e=0$.
+Both of the assumptions present in the fourth bullet are necessary--- \cref{ex:degenerate} presents a counterexample where $\supp \PP$ is an interval and $\PP(\eta\in \{0,1\})>0$ while \cref{ex:deg_eta_0_1_counterexample} presents a counterexample for which $\PP(\eta\in \{0,1\})=0$ but $\supp \PP$ is not an interval.